JosDaw/wailuku-walking-tour/README.md

 # Wailuku Walking Tour

-Check for TODO: items to complete
+This walking tour app of Wailuku, Maui aims to support the community building efforts of local organizations by building awareness of and accessibility to the history, culture, and public art.

-## To run
+## To run locally

+- npm install
 - npm run dev

-## Deps added
+## Libraries Used

-- TailwindCss
+- Tailwind CSS
 - DaisyUI
 - Firebase
 - Google Map React